isomerpages/cris-precise/_research/PRECISE SG100K Resource/Call for Proposals 2026 (CFP 2026).md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PRECISE_SG100K_Resource_Table.png">
 </div>
 <p>* Comprehensive details about Clinical Data and other Health-related datasets
-can be found in the TRUST Data Catalogue on the TRUST Member’s Portal after registering as a TRUST member.</p>
+can be found in the TRUST Data Catalogue on the <a href="https://trustplatform.sg/member-login/" rel="noopener nofollow" target="_blank">TRUST Member's Portal</a> after registering as a TRUST member.</p>
 <blockquote>
 <p>TRUST (“Trusted Research and Real world-data Utilisation and Sharing Tech”